craigthomasfrost/cfdesigner.github.io/professional-study/index.md

 ### Introduction

-The words that follow shall discuss the authors opinion of 'the professional', what it means, in practice, to be a professional, and how one might portray their perosnal or brand image as such.
+The words that follow shall discuss the authors opinion of 'the professional': what it means, in practice, to be a professional, and how one might portray their personal or brand image as such.
 These are the opinions of the author, and not intended to be, in any way, instructional.
-That said, should anything be of great interest, feel more then welcome to reach out and [discuss it](mailto:c.frostwr1@gmail.com).
+That said, should anything be of great interest, feel more than welcome to reach out and [discuss it](mailto:c.frostwr1@gmail.com).